tyraelw/api-intermediate-testing/README.md

 - ✅ Subsequent GETs still return original data

 **Why This Matters:**
-This project demonstrates that I understand the difference between test/mock APIs and production systems.
+This demonstrates understanding of the difference between test/mock APIs and production systems.
 In a real scenario:
 - Request 3 would create a real post with a unique ID
 - Requests 5-6 would permanently modify the post
 - Request 7 would permanently delete the post